wayneIBM/vpc-on-classic/errors.md

 ## volume_name_duplicate
 **Message**: The volume name is a duplicate.
 Volume name `<volume_name>` provided in the request already exists, where `<volume_name>` is the provided volume name.

-The volume name specified in the request already exists.
-Provide a volume name that is not currently in use.
+The volume name specified in the request already exists in the VPC infrastructure.
+Provide a different name for the volume.
+For more information about volume naming, refer to [the volume naming guidelines](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#volume-name-conventions).

 ## volume_name_invalid
 **Message**: The volume name specified in the request is not valid.